-There’s many ways plastic has the potential to negatively affect society.
+Plastic has the potential to both positively and negatively impact society.

-In this guide we outline how plastic may affect the environment and ecosystems, wildlife, humans and human health, natural resources, and the economy.
+In this guide, we specifically list the potential negative effects plastic might have on the environment, wildlife, resource management, humans and human health, and the economy.

 Summary – List Of 21 Potentially Harmful Effects Of Plastic

 Potentially Harmful Effects

 A summarised list of the potentially harmful effects outlined in the guide below are: